Azure/azure-functions-powershell-worker/docs/durable-experimental-instructions.md

 - `AzureWebJobsFeatureFlags` must contain `AllowSynchronousIO`.
 Don't ask.
 - `FUNCTIONS_WORKER_RUNTIME` must be set to `powershell`.
 - You may need to adjust `PSWorkerInProcConcurrencyUpperBound` to increase [concurrency](https://docs.microsoft.com/azure/azure-functions/functions-reference-powershell#concurrency) for the Fan-out/Fan-in pattern.
-- `PSWorkerEnableExperimentalDurableFunctions` is a feature flag that enables PowerShell Durable Functions.
-It is turned off by default for now.

 ## 5. Starting the app